 Construction and testing

-An actual-size, single-side PCB for the versatile audio-visual alarm is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the versatile audio-visual alarm is shown in Fig. 2 and its component layout in Fig. 3.
 After assembling the circuit on PCB, enclose it in a suitable plastic box.

 Connect piezo buzzers PZ1 and PZ2 at their provided places in the PCB.
 Also connect 2-pin terminal CON1 for power supply.
 Connect CON2 for external input (optional).
 Before using the alarm circuit, check at the test points given in the table.